 Students need to communicate with their course instructors and/or teaching assistants for any questions related to the class.
-The interpreter, transliterator or captionist is there to assist with communication as requested.
+The service provider is there to assist with communication as requested.
 It can be beneficial to meet with the instructor outside of class time, either during the instructor’s office hours or by making an appointment with the instructor.
-Students can ask if the interpreter, transliterator or captionist before or after class to meet with the instructor or teaching assistant.
+Students can ask if the service provider if they are available to meet with the instructor or teaching assistant before or after class.
 For appointments longer than 10-15 minutes, please fill out the Student Services Request Form in ARConnect.

 It is the students’ responsibility to establish an on-going relationship with an academic advisor.
 This should be done during the first semester at the university to access information for appropriate course selection during the students’ academic career at UWM.
-The DHH Counselor will assist students with accommodation-related issues but will not assist with choosing classes.
-To schedule a meeting with the academic advisor, students will need to plan to complete the Student Services Request Form in ARConnect.
+The student’s Access Specialist will assist them with accommodation-related issues but will not assist in choosing classes.
+To schedule a meeting with the academic advisor, students will need to plan and complete the Student Services Request Form in ARConnect.

-Interpreters or captionists are not note takers and will not record written information presented non-verbally.
-Students are encouraged to obtain notetakers for each class to assist with summarizing the instructor’s message and to capture information displayed on the blackboard, etc.
+Service providers are not note takers and will not record information that is presented non-verbally (i.e. writing on the white board).
+Students are encouraged to obtain notetakers for each class to assist with summarizing the instructor’s message and to capture information displayed on the white board, etc.

-Some courses or course assignments may be held off-campus (i.e., not on UWM’s main campus, such as for internships, field placements, group meetings, courses and other placements that may occur off-campus).
+Some courses or course assignments may be held off-campus (i.e. not on UWM’s main campus, such as for internships, field placements, group meetings, courses and other placements that may occur off-campus).
 UWM provides a shuttle to some off-campus sites.
 If a shuttle is not available, students are responsible for arranging their own transportation to and from the off-campus site.
-DHH Program staff and LTE interpreters, transliterators and/or captionists do not provide transportation for Deaf and Hard of Hearing students to or from campus or other sites.
+ARC service providers do not transport DHH students to or from campus or other sites.

-Student interns and/or staff members learning interpreting, speech-to-text or cued speech may also be observing other interpreters, transliterators and/or captionists in classes.
-DHH Program staff members are required to ask the student and instructor prior to class if a student or staff member can observe.
-Only DHH Program staff may ask if student interns, or staff members can observe a class.
-If students receive requests from other UWM students or community members, the Interpreting or Speech-to-Text Coordinators should be informed.
-If a problem develops, inform the DHH Program staff member working with the intern so that the situation can be resolved.
+Student interns and/or staff members learning interpreting, speech-to-text or cued speech may occasionally observe the service providers in a class.
+Service providers are required to ask the student and instructor prior to class if they are comfortable with a student or staff observing.
+Only ARC staff may ask if student interns, or staff members can observe a class.
+If students receive requests from other UWM students or community members, the Accessibility Services Managers should be informed.
+If a problem develops while an intern is working with a service provider in class, the student should inform the service provider directly so that the situation can be resolved.

-Interpreters, transliterators and captionists may at times need to share classroom accommodation related issues with other campus staff on a “need to know” basis.
-On a regular basis, the DHH staff adopts a team approach in the collaboration and sharing of work-related information.
-As a result, there will be times when DHH Program staff share typically confidential information about students and work experiences/challenges for the purpose of improving the quality of the UWM DHH Program services.
+Service Providers may at times need to share classroom accommodation related issues with other campus staff on a “need to know” basis.
+On a regular basis, service providers adopt a team approach in the collaboration and sharing of work-related information.
+As a result, there will be times when ARC staff share information, that is typically confidential, about students and work experiences or challenges for the purpose of improving the quality of ARC services for DHH students.

 Unreported No-Show/Excessive Absenteeism

 If students do not plan to attend their scheduled class, students must email firstname.lastname@example.org.
-Please include the name of the class, the section, interpreters and/or captionist’s name(s) and if accommodations should be cancelled for part of or for the entire day.
+Please include the name of the class, the section, service provider’s name(s) and if accommodations should be cancelled for part of or for the entire day.
 This is necessary for ARC to continue to provide quality, consistent student accommodations while controlling costs.

-An unreported no-show is when the interpreter or captionist attends class, but the student did not email email@example.com.
+An unreported no-show is when the service provider show up for class, but the student does not and did not email email@example.com.
 The procedure is as follows:

-- First unreported no-show – students will receive an email from the DHH Access Specialist alerting them that the first no-show has occurred.
+- First unreported no-show: students will receive an email from their Access Specialist alerting them that the first no-show has occurred.

-- Second unreported no-show – After two no-shows per class/per semester, students will receive a second email from the DHH Access Specialist indicating the assigned accommodations are suspended until the student meets with the DHH Access Specialist.
+- Second unreported no-show: After two no-shows per class/per semester, students will receive a second email from their Access Specialist indicating the assigned accommodations are suspended until the student meets with their Access Specialist.
 After the meeting, accommodations will be reinstated.

-- If students do not make their no-show appointment, ARC will cancel the assigned accommodation until the student meets with the DHH Access Specialist.
+- If students do not make their no-show appointment, ARC will cancel the assigned accommodation until the student meets with their Access Specialist.

-In rare situations with a pattern of excessive absences, students are required to meet virtually with their ARC Access Specialist.
-Depending on the situation, the accommodations plan may be changed at the discretion of ARC.
+In rare situations with a pattern of excessive absences, students are required to meet virtually with their Access Specialist.
+Depending on the situation, the accommodations plan change at the discretion of ARC.